 Subscribe here: Amazon

 Apple TV Plus

 Unlike Hulu or Netflix, Apple isn’t licensing third-party content for Apple TV Plus.
 At least at launch, Apple TV Plus is solely a hub for Apple’s own original programming.
 Structurally, it’s closer to a premium over-the-top add-on like HBO Now than a major platform like Amazon.
 Still, Apple brings a signature Silicon Valley polish — not to mention heaps of money — to its impressive roster, which includes big names like Steven Spielberg, J.J.
 Abrams, Jennifer Aniston, and Oprah.

 What it costs: $4.99/month (seven-day free trial; 12-month free trial with purchase of a new iPhone, iPad, Mac, or Apple TV)

 Who should subscribe: new iPhone owners (and Peak TV completionists)

 What to watch: Dickinson, The Elephant Queen, Mythic Quest

 When to cancel: if/when programming doesn’t live up to the hype

 Subscribe here: Apple

-Disney Plus, which launches on Nov.
-12, will offer original programming like the Star Wars spinoff The Mandalorian and High School Musical: The Musical: The Series, but its biggest draw is Disney’s back catalog.
+Disney Plus offers original programming like the Star Wars spinoff The Mandalorian and High School Musical: The Musical: The Series, but its biggest draw is Disney’s back catalog.
 More than anything, Disney Plus is proof that Disney owns a mind-numbing collection of IP.
-A Twitter thread detailing every movie and TV show in the Disney Plus library ran more than 600 tweets long — and that’s just for the day-one content.
+A Twitter thread detailing every movie and TV show in the Disney Plus library ran more than 600 tweets long — and that’s just the content that was available at launch.